 The lodge is located on a plane adjacent to the rusty sand dunes of Sossusvlei.
 The lodge is not close enough to overlook them though and this seems to be deliberate—as if not to risk overwhelming the cottages by the sight of the desert at its most dramatic.

 However, the architect Andy Chase did draw inspiration from the surrounding scenery.

-The Little Kulala lodge is well placed for an easy access to the world-famous Sossusvlei dunes.
-Thousands of years old, these massive dunes rise to more than three hundred metres above the plains.
+The Little Kulala Lodge is well placed for easy access to the world-famous Sossusvlei dunes.
+Thousands of years old, these massive dunes rise to more than three hundred meters above the plains.

 The most popular spot is hidden between the dunes.
-Deadvlei: a white, sun-baked pan dotted with dead, black trees.
-Surrounded by the rusty-red mountains of sand, the place is full of astonishing colour contrasts.
+Deadvlei: a white, sun-baked pan dotted with the dead, black trees.
+Surrounded by the rusty-red mountains of sand, the place is full of astonishing color contrasts.
 An ethereally beautiful sight.